grafana/mimir/docs/sources/operators-guide/run-production-environment/production-tips/index.md

 The store-gateway keeps a file descriptor open for each index-header loaded at a given time.
 The total number of file descriptors used to load index-headers linearly increases with the number of blocks owned by the store-gateway instance.

-We recommend configuring the system's `file-max` ulimit at least to `65536` to avoid reaching the maximum number of open file descriptors.
+Configure the system's `file-max` ulimit at least to `65536` to avoid reaching the maximum number of open file descriptors.

 ### Store-gateway disk IOPS